Blake-De/smiles-vae/README.md

 - Evaluation printed for valid, unique, and novel molecules

 ## Notes
-The preprocessing script was provided by the course instructor; filtering and dataset slicing were adapted for training speed.
+The preprocessing script was provided by the course instructor.
+Filtering and dataset slicing were used for training speed and can be found in the preprocessing.npy.

-Full PubChem-derived dataset not included — place .npy or filtered .smi.gz files in /data if rerunning.
+Full PubChem-derived dataset not included.

 ## Files
 File: Description